Taylor Heinicke Player Prop Bets for NFL Week 17 | Washington vs. Philadelphia 1/2/2022

 Season Stats

-- He has added 296 rushing yards on 56 carries (plus one touchdown), averaging 19.7 yards per game.
+- He's also rushed 56 times for 296 yards and one touchdown, averaging 19.7 yards per game.

 - The Football Team have run 54.3% passing plays and 45.7% rushing plays this season.
 They rank 24th in the NFL in scoring.